Bereft of rock-star minerals, South32 anticipates better times with option of buy-back - Miningmx

 After the firm’s share buy-back programme – suspended during the year with $121m of the $1.43bn programme still to run – and dividend payments, net cash fell to $298m as of July 1 from $504m a year ago.

-Nonetheless, the final dividend declaration was a generous 77% of underlying earnings which were 81% lower at $193m after absorbing the impact of the de-recognition of tax benefits associated with the sale of its South African Energy Coal (SAEC) business.
+The final dividend declaration was 77% of underlying earnings which were 81% lower at $193m after absorbing the impact of the de-recognition of tax benefits associated with the proposed sale of its South African Energy Coal (SAEC) business.

-Commenting on the proposed transaction, after more than two years in gestation, South32 said it would be completed in the first half of the current year.
-The group didn’t elaborate on progress of the deal, which requires the buy-in of SAEC’s main domestic customer, the state-owned power utility, Eskom, except to say it was “on track”.
+Commenting on the transaction during an analyst question and answer session, South32 CEO, Graham Kerr, said he was having “a good dialogue” with Eskom, the South African power utility which is an important customer for SAEC production.

+The parties, along with Seriti Resources which is the selected buyer of SAEC, are hammering out a solution to the low fixed price contract between SAEC’s Wolverkrans Middelburg Complex (WMC) and Duvha power station.

 Shares in the company eased 0.23% on the Australian Stock Exchange having fallen nearly a quarter over the last 12 months.